karthikv/nodefront/README.md

 Jade should automatically interface with it.

 ### Configuration Files
 Language compilers often come with a variety of options.
 For example, Jade has the option of compressing HTML upon compilation.
 Nodefront allows you to set these options via configuration files.
 To do so, simply create a `.nf` directory anywhere in your project tree.
 This means that `.nf` can be present directly in your project directory or in any of its parent directories.
 Then, add a `compile.json` or `compile.yml` file with a `compilerOptions` map.
-Each key should be a file extension and the value should be map of options to pass to the compiler for that extension.
+Each key should be a file extension and the value should be a map of options to pass to the compiler for that extension.
 For example, to tell Jade to output pretty HTML instead of compressing it, you can use the following `.nf/compile.json` file:

 ```json
 {